How to create new users on linux from the command line

 Changing the password of the new user (or any other user of the system) is as easy as executing the following command as superuser.

-passwd nombredeusuario
+passwd username

-Next we will be asked to enter the password and confirm with the "ENTER" key.
+Next we will be asked to enter the password and confirm with the ENTER key.
 Then we will be asked to repeat it for security reasons.

-Important: during the process of password assignment, the keyboard will not seem to work, however what happens is that the characters entered are invisible.
+info During the process of password assignment, the keyboard will not seem to work, however what happens is that the characters entered are invisible.
 You should type the password normally, being aware that you simply cannot see what is being written.

 How to assign or change a home directory to the new user

-If during the process of creating the new user we have not specified a home directory (or if we want to modify the directory of an existing user), we can use the command "usermod".
+If during the process of creating the new user we have not specified a home directory (or if we want to modify the directory of an existing user), we can use the command usermod.

 The syntax is the following:

-usermod -m -d /home/directoriodestino/ nombredeusuario
+usermod -m -d /home/destinationdirectory/ username

-The "-d" option allows you to specify the path of a non-existent directory.
+The -d option allows you to specify the path of a non-existent directory.
 It is important that this directory does not exist previously.

-The option "-m" allows to indicate that all the content must be moved to the new directory.
+The option -m allows to indicate that all the content must be moved to the new directory.
 Useful in the case of an existing user.

 How to delete a user

 If we want to delete a user we will do it with an account with superuser permissions.
-For example, the "root" user account.
+For example, the root user account.

 We will use the userdel command with the following syntax: